What is JotForm?

 Not sure what I'm doing wrong.
 Perhaps it's a conflict with wordpress files.
 Any ideas?

 Form 1 is here:

 (which references this form https://form.jotform.com/62437535188160)

 (which refrences this form https://form.jotform.com/63063550543148)

 Thanks for any help.

-This is a re-post of a comment on Send Submission Data via POST Method Using PHP and the Thank You Settings
+This is a re-post of a comment on Send Submission Data via Post Method and Thank You Settings

 The fullName is actually a name of the field that should capture a value.
 So on the example on the guide, fullName[first] is the exact name set in the input field on the source code